Selleo/washing-machine/README.md

 ---

+### 3. Connect users store with reservation form

-### 3. In the reservation form add new input in a single reservation entry.
+In the reservation form add new input in a single reservation entry.
 It should be selected with the list of all the users.
 Make this value required in validation - because you need to know who made the reservation.

 ---